cardinalby/js-concurrent/README.md

 - ✅ Returns the first task that **succeeds**
 - ❌ Task rejections are collected; if all tasks fail, returns `AggregateError`
 - 🛑 When a task succeeds, all other tasks are aborted with `GotRaceWinnerError`
+- 🛑 If `options.signal` is aborted, all tasks are aborted and new tasks are not started, the resulting Promise is rejected with the abort reason

 #### Example